 1. Consider your surroundings

-You’re probably wondering what your surroundings have to do with your video interview attire, but it’s role in your interview style is much larger than you think!
 Let’s say you’re sitting in front of a white wall.
 You wouldn’t necessarily want to wear a white top, as it will blend into the background.
 Instead, wear something that contrasts with your background like a colorful top, for example.

 2. Make sure your clothes are ironed

 Whether you think it or not, the maintenance of your clothes says a lot about you.
-Clinical psychologist Dr Baumgartner and author of You Are What You Wear: What Your Clothes Reveal About You said “Anything where it looks like you didn’t take the time or make the effort comes across badly”.
-So, on this basis, it’s important that your clothes are clean and wrinkle free.
-Turning up with sloppy attire may indicate that you have the same attitude toward your work.
+Clinical psychologist Dr Baumgartner and author of You Are What You Wear: What Your Clothes Reveal About You says: “Anything where it looks like you didn’t take the time or make the effort comes across badly”.

 3. Style your hair

 Don’t turn up with messy or wet hair.
 While you might have just hopped out of the shower, it’s important to dry and style it before your interview.
-Wet hair gives the impression that you don’t have the best time-management skills.
+Wet hair gives the impression that you don’t have the best time management skills.
 If you don’t have time for styling, just tie your hair up in a ponytail or a neat bun.

 4. Be comfortable